schuettem/SATORBIT.jl/README.md

 Note: This project is not affiliated with NASA, NRL, NAIF, or the GFZ German Research Centre for Geosciences in any way.

 ## Prerequisites
- - The package [HWM14](https://github.com/schuettem/HWM14) should be added automatically if you install all recorded dependencies via `instantiate` in the package manager.
+ - The package [HWM14](https://github.com/schuettem/HWM14) has to be added manually.
  - The python module for the NRLMSISE-00 atmospheric model is installed automatically via `pip`, if it is not already installed.
 Make sure that `pip` is installed.

 ## Installation